*Updated December 5, 2022

 Creating Engaging Content

-- Be unique: Your customers will want to follow you if you offer some unique perspective or stand out from the crowd.
+• Be unique: Your customers will want to follow you if you offer a unique perspective or stand out from the crowd.
 If you just try to replicate what other brands are doing, those customers might as well follow them instead.

 Boost Your Content with Hashtags

-Now that you have content that’s worth sharing, you’re ready to post and promote.
+Now that you have content worth sharing, you’re ready to post and promote.
 And as we’ve learned, hashtags can make your engagement skyrocket.
-When used in proper synergy with outstanding and shareable content, hashtags can turn your social posts into lasting impressions.
+When used in conjunction with outstanding and shareable content, hashtags can turn your social posts into lasting impressions.

 Focus on Hashtag Relevance, Not Volume

-If hashtags aren’t what make viral content, why use hashtags at all?
-Because they help your content get discovered.
+If hashtags aren’t what make viral content, why use them at all?
+Because they help you get discovered.

 The goal of using hashtags is to get interested leads viewing your content—you don’t want just any pair of eyeballs.
 You want hashtags that can help you narrow in on your audience and gauge their interest in your products.

-To do this, you can’t indiscriminately throw hashtags onto your posts because they seem related; it’s time to do some hashtag research.
-Here are some methods and tools you can use to optimize your hashtags:
+To do this, you can’t indiscriminately throw hashtags onto your posts because they seem related; it’s time to do some research.
+Here are some methods and tools you can use to optimize your hashtags.

 Research Your Competitors